General questions about Bali, Bingin, Swell and the Rooms

-Which currency is used in the DR and where can I change money?
+Which currency is used in Bali and where can I change money?

 Generally, don’t expect anyone to accept credit cards as payment: cash is king and credit cards will always incur some extra taxes (as much as 28%) on goods and services.
-At Swell your arrival balance must be paid in cash in either USD, CAD or Dominican pesos, the same goes for your departure balance.
+At Swell your arrival balance must be paid in cash in either USD, or Indonesia Rupees , the same goes for your departure balance.

 How much spending money will I need while I am at Swell?